 What is Data Security

-Data security is the process of protecting digital data, including the day in the database from destructive forces and the unwanted actions of unauthorized users such as a data breach or a potential cyberattack.
+Data security is the process of protecting digital data, including tags, in databases from destructive forces and unwanted actions by unauthorized users.
+B. Data Breach or Potential Cyberattack.

-Hackers are everywhere and nothing is secure, so the businesses need to opt for measures for data security.
-Data security is important for companies to ensure the safety and confidentiality of their clients’ data.
-Besides, the companies are also accountable to protect the vital information of their employees and as such data security is imperative.
+Hackers are everywhere and nothing is safe, so organizations must choose data security measures.
+Data security is important for companies to ensure the security and confidentiality of customer data.
+Additionally, companies are also responsible for protecting sensitive employee information, so data security is essential.

 How do you ensure Data Security